 No matter your set up, harvest is the prime time for work on the farm, when you clearly see the results of all your efforts.
 And it’s busy: many things are happening at once, and lots of people are involved.
-Having software to track the activity is something crop growers really value, especially as the software catches loads that would have been missed.
+Having software to track the activity is something both permanent and row crop growers really value, especially as the software catches loads that would have been missed.

 “Things move so quickly, both in the spring with our input inventories, but then certainly in the fall as things are coming in and going out,” said Aaron Lee of Cornerstone Family Farms in Salem, IN.
 “There are times when we're harvesting and bringing to the bin and then we're also selling and taking to the end user.
 Being able to stay on top of that has gone far beyond what you can keep track of in a notebook in your front pocket.”

 With farm management software, accounting for all of your loads is made simple.
 You can be sure you know what’s happened with every single hauler that drives off your operation and whether you’ve seen the money or not.

 Catching mistakes in load tracking

 With trucks going every which way and crops belonging to different growers, mistakes during harvest happen, whether intentional or unintentional.
 Farm management software allows you to easily see when something isn’t lining up.
 Here are a few customers sharing instances on their operations where having farm managment software allowed them to easily catch and correct mistakes.

 “Even the first year we used it, it was around 40 loads of grain that we had lost in the process.
 Some of those loads would not have been recorded at all if we had not caught them on the system,” said Curtis Neely of Lone Star Family Farms in Sunray, TX.